myceliumAI/enokiweave-node/ReadMe.md

 ## How It Works

-Enokiweave uses a block-lattice structure where each account operates its own blockchain.
-This allows for:
+Enokiweave uses a directed acyclic graph structure which allows for:

 - Immediate transaction processing without global consensus bottlenecks
 - Parallel validation of transactions across different account chains